nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 NuoDB Admin processes (AP), Storage Managers (SM), and Transaction Engines (TE) are created as Kubernetes workloads that support rolling upgrade strategy.
 Any changes on the Deployment or StatefulSet `.spec.template` will trigger a rolling upgrade causing the controller to delete and recreate its pods.
 StatefulSet controller will proceed in the same order as pod termination (from the largest ordinal to the smallest), updating each pod one at a time.
-The deployment controller will first start a new pod and wait for it to become `Ready` before shutting down an old one.
+The deployment controller will first start a new pod and wait for it to become `ready` before shutting down an old one.

-The main workloads installed in a single Kubernetes cluster for a single NuoDB domain and database are:

-- NuoAdmin StatefulSet for the NuoDB Admin processes (AP)
-- Database Deployment for NuoDB Transaction Engines (TE)
-- Database StatefulSet for NuoDB Storage Managers with hot-copy enabled (HCSM)
-- Database StatefulSet for NuoDB Storage Managers with hot-copy disabled (SM)

 Since Kubernetes will perform a rolling upgrade for every workload independently, three database processes can be restarted at once.
 Upgrade without downtime is only possible if all databases in the domain have sufficient redundancy: